 2. Under a PRT you can no longer ask a tenant to leave ‘just because’.
 Therefore a landlord will not be able to request tenants vacate in the summer to allow them to free up the property for relet to new students from the summer (or to allow a festival let)

-This pattern will continue each year with our student tenancies running from June each year until the following June.
+We expect this pattern to continue each year with our student tenancies running from June each year until the following June.

 Of course, tenants could fall-out with each other over Christmas and serve 28 days notice to quit in January however most students do not want the disruption of having to move flat half way through the academic year when they have enough on their plate at Uni.
 Under the PRT there will be a number of students looking for flats outwith the traditional summer months which we hope will fill any student properties which become vacant over the winter months to tide landlords over until the summer chaos comes round again.